nmukerje/misc/EMR_Yarn_Node_Labels/README.md

 ### Bootstrap Script

-The main boostrap script is in python and is placed in S3.
+The main work to detect the instance type and return the Node Labels is done in python and is placed in S3 and is invoked by our boostrap script.

 #### getNodeLabels.py